-AMD says the Zen 3 core will be “an entirely new architecture.”
+The AMD Zen 3 core will be “an entirely new architecture,” according to AMD.
 That’s according to AMD’s Forest Norrod who’s been telling The Street that Zen 2 “was more of an evolution of the Zen microarchitecture that powers first-gen EPYC CPUs – Zen 3 will be based on a completely new architecture.”

 Most of us were pretty impressed with the Zen 2 layout, shipping the Zen cores onto discrete 7nm chiplets with a 12nm IO die sitting in the middle of it all.
 So much so that it rules the roost in our list of the best CPUs for gaming.